mcondon/tp-todo-app/README.md

 # TP Todo App

+This is my attempt to implement the project I'm assigning people for a skill assessment.
+See [instructions.md] for project instructions

+## Notes

 - haven't created a react app from scratch in some time
+- have never had good success with `create-react-app`, but will try it again
 - also haven't used redux beyond any tutorials or very small learning projects

+## Timeline

 - started 2019-03-18 18:55
 - 19:20
     - had used create-react-app, plus a quick tutorial online, to create a react redux app hello world